Emetophobe/unitconverter/README.md

 * Solid angle (steradian)
 * Plane angle (radian)

+Features:

+* Automatically parse unit names and apply a metric scaling factor.
+This even works with imperial units, i.e; "kiloinch" or "µin" for short.

 ### This script is a work in progress.
 Bug reports or suggestions are welcome.